SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_events.md

 ## Status transition event

-In addition to the CRUD Events, there is also a `DomInstanceStatusChangedEventMessage` event.
+From DataMiner 10.2.5/10.3.0 onwards, in addition to the CRUD events, there is also a `DomInstanceStatusChangedEventMessage` event.
 This event is sent when a status transition happens on a `DomInstance` (see [status system](xref:DOM_status_system).

 This event contains a list of changes as well as the `ModuleId` of the `DomManager` that generated the transition.
 A change contains the following items: